• Skip to content

 Primary Schools

 We need school-based training places in all key stages, from nursery to year six.
-Over the duration of their degree our undergraduate trainees will have three periods of school-based training.
+Over the duration of their degree our undergraduate student teachers will have three periods of school-based training.
 Our PGCE students complete school-based training at two different schools.

 Undergraduate trainees

-Our undergraduate trainee teachers are either registered on a full-time Primary Education BA(Hons) with QTS programme (specialising in the age ranges of 3 to 7 or 5 to 11) or a full-time BA(Hons) with QTS programme (specialising in Maths or English) in the age range of 5 to 11.
+Our undergraduate student teachers are registered on a full-time Primary Education BA(Hons) with QTS programme specialising in the age ranges of 3 to 7 or 5 to 11.

 Postgraduate trainees

-We offer a full-time primary PGCE programme that enables our trainees to specialise in the age ranges of either 3 to 7 or 5 to 11.
+We offer a full-time primary PGCE programme that enables our student teachers to specialise in the age ranges of either 3 to 7 or 5 to 11.
 Our trainees are high calibre postgraduates, motivated and well positioned to thrive in this nine month programme.

 DBS